jezzsantos/queryany/README.md

 And then implement that interface in an In-Memory store (eg. `ConcurrentDictionary<TEntity>` or in Redis or MemCache) for unit testing, or for SQLServerDB, Postgres, CosmosDB, MongoDB, Redis etc. in production.

-But to realize that vision, developers need an effective way of querying collections from their repositories, and a query language is required to do that effectively.
+But to realize that vision, developers need an effective way of defining queries from their repositories, and a query language is required to do that effectively.

 Generalizing and abstracting away the database's query language details is not a trivial matter.
 Especially when trying to accommodate the differences between relational databases and non-relational databases.

-**QueryAny** provides a useful query language to access data from any repository.
-It's discoverable, its easy to use, and its extensible.
-You just need to translate it to the data store infrastructure of your choice.

 ## How?

-**QueryAny** is a .NET Standard fluent data store query language, that can be used in a repository interface.
+**QueryAny** is a .NET Standard fluent data store query language, that can be used in any repository interface.

 You choose to persist data in whatever store you like: SQL, MongoDB, NoSQL, CosmosDB, Redis or even JSON files, and your domain logic will not care a damn where your data is coming from or how it is persisted.
 Which is exactly what you want to do if you are crafting a new software product or tool, and you want to use [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.

 You can now completely decouple your persistence store from your domain code, and focus where you should on building out your domain.

-For example a query in code like this:
+For example, define a query in code like this:

-Why would you need to care when all you care about is that the data is persisted somewhere?

-or even better a fully typed query, like this:
 ```
 Query.From<OrderEntity>()
     .Join<CustomerEntity, OrderEntity>(c => c.Id, o => o.CustomerId)
     .Where<OrderEntity>(o => o.Id, Operator.EQ, "25")
     .Select<OrderEntity>(o => o.Id, o=> o.Description).Select<CustomerEntity>(c => c.Name)
 ```

-can fetch this data from a SQL database, or from a Non-SQL database, or from JSON files just as easily.
+Can fetch this data from a SQL database, or from a Non-SQL database, or from JSON files just as easily.
 Why should your domain logic need to care where the data comes from?

-> Note: that this example query joins two different entities together to create a final result-set, but that does not require the store to implement joins natively at all, just like No-SQL databases do not.
+> Note: that this example query joins two different entities together to create a final result-set, but that does not require the database to implement joins natively at all, just like No-SQL databases do not.

+> Note: This is NOT a new version of LINQ or intended to be like LINQ at all.
+Its simply a language for defining queries that can work across any datastore.

 ## Example Usage